-We are foreseeing an increase in couples looking to take longer honeymoons or ‘mega-moons.’
-Choosing to take a 2- to 3-week or longer honeymoon combining several destinations ensures couples really get a chance to switch off and settle into married life.
+We are foreseeing an increase in couples looking to take longer honeymoons, or "mega-moons."
+Choosing to take a 2- to 3-week or longer honeymoon, combining several destinations, ensures that couples really get a chance to switch off and settle into married life.
 Another trend for honeymoons that we are seeing growth in is couples looking for more extreme and boundary-pushing trips.
-Whether it’s trekking or rafting expeditions in more remote locations, couples are looking for new, once-in-a lifetime experiences that they can share together.
+Whether it’s trekking or rafting expeditions in more remote locations, couples are looking for new, once-in-a-lifetime experiences that they can share together.

-What would you tell a couple who has 2 drastically different ideas of an ideal honeymoon -- one wants to lie on the beach in Fiji, the other wants to go on safari in Kenya.
+What would you tell a couple who have 2 drastically different ideas of an ideal honeymoon — one wants to lie on the beach in Fiji, the other wants to go on safari in Kenya.

 What was your honeymoon like?
 Would you have done anything different?

-Fantastic, but possibly the hardest trip to plan ever given expectations set.
-To be fair my wife is a very relaxed traveler like me, but obviously we wanted to get it right.
-We sailed through the British Virgin Islands before heading (via a couple of nights in Jumby Bay -- a stunning Antiguan property) to Jamaica.
-There we spent some time at Goldeneye before heading down to Port Antonio to hang out at Geejam hotel, which still to this day is probably my favorite property in the world.
+Fantastic, but possibly the hardest trip to plan ever, given the expectations set.
+To be fair, my wife is a very relaxed traveler, like me, but obviously, we wanted to get it right.
+We sailed through the British Virgin Islands before heading (via a couple of nights in Jumby Bay — a stunning Antiguan property) to Jamaica.
+There, we spent some time at Goldeneye before heading down to Port Antonio to hang out at Geejam hotel, which still, to this day, is probably my favorite property in the world.
 Rooms are unique in a forest setting just a short walk down to a beautiful, hidden beach.
-It’s no wonder so many leading musicians, from Rhianna to Snoop Dogg, go here to record in the hotel’s private recording studios.
+It’s no wonder so many leading musicians, from Rihanna to Snoop Dogg, go here to record in the hotel’s private recording studios.